RAG

 Developers feel this as unstable RAG quality after changing a parser, embedding model, or top-k setting.
 SREs see p99 retrieval latency and prompt-token cost rise when teams increase window size as a quick fix.
 Compliance teams lose auditability when the answer cannot be traced to a specific sentence, page, or policy version.
 Product teams see user feedback that says “source does not match answer” even though retrieval technically returned a document from the right corpus.

-The symptoms are visible in traces: low ChunkAttribution, high token usage per answer, repeated fallback to generic summaries, missing sentence IDs, or high ContextRelevance with poor final answer support.
+The symptoms are visible in traces: low ContextPrecision, high token usage per answer, repeated fallback to generic summaries, missing sentence IDs, or high ContextRelevance paired with poor final-answer support.
 In 2026-era agentic RAG, the risk compounds because one retrieval result may feed tool selection, account actions, and customer messaging.
 If the sentence window around a refund policy omits the eligibility exception, the agent may choose the refund tool correctly but execute it for the wrong user segment.

 FutureAGI’s approach is to treat sentence-window retrieval as an eval target, not a retriever implementation detail.
-The named anchor is eval:ChunkAttribution, exposed as the ChunkAttribution evaluator class in fi.evals.
-In a typical workflow, an engineer instruments a LangChain or LlamaIndex RAG app with traceAI-langchain or traceAI-llamaindex, then records the query, matched sentence ID, document ID, window size, retrieval score, and llm.token_count.prompt on the retrieval and generation spans.
+An engineer instruments a LangChain or LlamaIndex RAG app with traceAI-langchain or traceAI-llamaindex, then records the query, matched sentence ID, document ID, window size, retrieval score, and llm.token_count.prompt on the retrieval and generation spans.

 Measure sentence-window retrieval at the retrieval and answer layers:

-• Dashboard signals: eval-fail-rate-by-corpus, attribution p10, retrieval p99 latency, token-cost-per-trace, and answer thumbs-down rate.
+• Dashboard signals. eval-fail-rate-by-corpus, retrieval p99 latency, token-cost-per-trace, and answer thumbs-down rate.

 input="Can contractors receive the 2026 relocation stipend?",